-The affordability requirement may be demonstrated in the form of a recorded declaration, covenants, Land Use Restrictive Agreement, or other documentation as approved by Minnesota Housing in its sole discretion.
+The affordability requirement shall be demonstrated in the form of a recorded declaration, covenants, land use restrictive agreement, or other documentation as approved by Minnesota Housing at its sole discretion.

-The affordability requirement shall be in place for a minimum of five years after the Sprinkler System installation work is complete.
+The affordability requirement shall be in place for a minimum of five years after the loan or grant is provided.
+As outlined in Section 2.02, longer periods of affordability may be a funding requirement.

-2.03 Voucher Acceptance
+2.3 Voucher Acceptance

-Rental properties that receive funds under the HRSS Program must accept rental subsidies, including but not limited to vouchers under Section 8 of the United States Housing Act of 1937, as amended.
+Rental properties that receive funds under the Community Stabilization Program must accept rental subsidies, including but not limited to vouchers under Section 8 of the United States Housing Act of 1937, as amended.

-2.04 Subgrantees
+2.4 Subgrantees

-Subgrantees are not permitted in the HRSS Program.
+Subgrantees are not permitted pursuant to the Community Stabilization Program.